 Practice writing with fun activities that you can use to support your curriculum or all on their own.

 I love creating holiday-themed resources because they are a festive way to keep practicing what is already happening in the classroom.
-This Christmas-themed packet includes plenty of Christmas vocabulary, but there are also activities that support the everyday French vocabulary that’s being taught, like body parts and food.
+This Christmas-themed packet includes plenty of Christmas vocabulary, but there are also activities that support the everyday French vocabulary that you are teaching, like body parts and food.

 Also in the Christmas-themed packet, these puzzles are a fun activity at a center, but they can be used to match partners, as a game of concentration, or you can use them for a fun game of vocabulary slap.

-Play games for even more reinforcement and fun.
+Play French games for even more reinforcement and fun.

 Vocabulary slap is the all-time favorite game of almost every student I have ever taught!
 Use the image side to call out the French word, or use the word cards to call out the English word and have students translate.
 Print them back to back and they double as flashcards!